fitnr/svgis/docs/index.rst

 .. image:: _static/germany.png

-SVGIS is built on top of `GDAL/OGR <http://www.gdal.org>`_, so it can read just about any geodata format you throw at it.
+SVGIS is built on top of `GDAL/OGR <http://www.gdal.org>`_, so it can read just about any geodata file format you throw at it.

 This documentation assumes some familiarity with
 `CSS <https://developer.mozilla.org/en-US/docs/Web/CSS>`_, how map projections